-• You cannot have more than one license in any US jurisdiction.

-• You must notify your employer within 30 days of a conviction for any traffic violation no matter what type of vehicle you were driving

-• You must notify your motor vehicle licensing agency within 30 days if you are convicted in another state of any traffic violation

-• You must notify your employer if your license is suspended, revoked, cancelled or if you are disqualified from driving

-• You must give your employer information on all driving jobs you have held in the past ten years.
-You must do this when you apply for a driving job

-• No one can drive a commercial motor vehicle interstate until they have complied with FMCSA Part 391 which includes a physical examination.
-Ensure that a valid, up to date medical card is on file with the DMV.
+- You cannot have more than one license in any US jurisdiction. - You must notify your employer within 30 days of a conviction for any traffic violation no matter what type of vehicle you were driving. - You must notify Division of Motor Vehicles within 30 days if you are convicted in another state of any traffic violation. - You must notify your employer if your license is suspended, revoked, cancelled or if you are disqualified from driving. - You must give your employer information on all driving jobs you have held in the past ten years.
+You must do this when you apply for a driving job. - Drivers are prohibited from driving a commercial motor vehicle interstate until they have complied with FMCSA Part 391 which includes a physical examination.
+You must ensure that a valid, up-todate medical card is on file with the DMV.
 This federal regulation pertains to vehicles over 10,000 pounds involved in transporting commercial property, or any vehicle placarded for hazardous material.
-If you cannot meet the medical requirements, you may apply for a waiver by calling (603) 227- 4000, or visit www.nh.gov/safety/divisons/dmv/driver-licensing/commercial

-• No one can drive a Commercial Motor Vehicle after April 1, 1992 without a CDL

-• Your employer cannot allow you to drive a Commercial Motor Vehicle if you have more than one license or if your license is suspended or revoked

-• All states are connected to a centralized computer system to share information about CDL drivers.
-The system will perform checks to ensure that drivers do not have more than one license

-• Please note the major and serious offenses which can disqualify you from holding a CDL license:
+If you cannot meet the medical requirements, you may apply for a waiver by calling (603) 227-4000, or visit www.nh.gov/safety/divisions/dmv/driver-licensing/commercial. - As of April 1, 1992, no driver may operate a Commercial Motor Vehicle without successfully obtaining a CDL. - Your employer is prohibited from allowing you to drive a Commercial Motor Vehicle if you have more than one license or if your license is suspended or revoked. - All states are connected to a centralized computer system to share information about CDL drivers.
+The system will perform checks to ensure that drivers do not have more than one license. - Please note the major and serious offenses which can disqualify you from holding a CDL license: